nopaccelerate-official/nop-extension-docs/docs/ProductRibbons/AddProductsTab.md

-Once Successfully Ribbon is created, New tab with name "Add Product" will be display with Empty grid with option to **"Add new product"** button.
+Once the ribbon is successfully created, a new tab named **Add Product** will be displayed with an empty grid and an option to use the **Add New Product** button
-On click of **"Add new product"** Po-pup will be display as below:
+When you click the **Add New Product** button, a pop-up will appear as shown below:

 ![Add_Product](../assets/img/ProductRibbion_Add_Product_InRibbon.png)

-Pop-up will display list of all products & have option to filter and select.
+The pop-up will display a list of all products and have options to filter and select.
-Selected product > Save > product will added to grid as below.
+After selecting a product and clicking Save, the product will be added to the grid as shown below.

-Product grid have below list of columns:
+The product grid has the following columns:

-- **Name** - Name of the product.
+**Name** - Name of the product.
-- **Published** - Product is published or not that will display.
+**Published** - Product is published or not that will display.

 ![Product_List](../assets/img/ProductRibbion_Product.png)